Submissions

 1.1 – Instructions for Manuscript Preparation

-a) present your text in DOUBLE SPACE with CONTINUOUS NUMBERED LINES (that is, line numbering does not restart at the beginning of every page).
+a) Present your text in DOUBLE SPACE with CONTINUOUS NUMBERED LINES (that is, line numbering does not restart at the beginning of every page).

 b) use .PDF, .DOC, or .RTF format

-c) regardless of file format, all manuscripts must present the essential elements needed to evaluate the scientific message (Title, Abstract, Keywords, Introduction, Materials & Methods, Results, Discussion Conclusions (or merge within Discussion), Acknowledgements, References, Figures, and Tables with Captions.
-Remember that at this stage, to ensure a double-blind review, authors' names and affiliations and the section Authors' contributions must not be included in the text.
+c) Regardless of file format, all manuscripts must present the essential elements needed to evaluate the scientific message (Title, Abstract, Keywords, Introduction, Materials & Methods, Results, Discussion, Conclusions (or merge within Discussion), Acknowledgements, References, Figures, and Tables with Captions.
+Remember that at this stage, to ensure a double-blind review, authors' names and affiliations, and the section Authors' contributions must not be included in the text.

 d) make sure the text presents good readability and legibility.
 This includes (i) how the words and blocks of type are arranged on a page and (ii) the right choice of typeface.
 As a rule, the reader (not the writer) decides whether a text is readable and legible.
 Hence, you should ensure that everyone -- and not only you-- will enjoy reading your text to access your ideas!

-e) be aware that it is generally accepted that there is a close relationship between a sloppily prepared manuscript and poor science.
+e) Be aware that it is generally accepted that there is a close relationship between a sloppily prepared manuscript and poor science.
 Do not underestimate the value of a physically attractive manuscript format.

-f) during step 3 of the online submission, the corresponding author must fill in the metadata for all co-authors (use the “Add author” button to add all co-authors' metadata), including the ORCID ID (from at least one author).
+f) During step 3 of the online submission, the corresponding author must fill in the metadata for all co-authors (use the “Add author” button to add all co-authors' metadata), including the ORCID ID (from at least one author).

 g) The sequence to correctly upload files in steps 2 (original article) and 4 (supplementary files) of the electronic submission is to choose the file (OJS will access your File Manager program), click the Upload button, and then click the button "Save and continue."
 Upload as many supplementary files as needed, repeating this sequence.
 After completing the uploads, click "Save and continue."
 You will reach step 5, "Confirmation."
 Click the button "Finish Submission."
 Important reminder: The OJS system limits file size upload to 8 MB per file.